Leadership Team

 Greg Young

-Greg Young leads the business functions at Automationnth including finance, sales, and marketing, and is responsible for the company’s business systems and go-to-market strategy.
-At Automationnth, Greg has led the implementation of new ERP and CRM systems and developed key processes and personnel that have enabled the company to grow.
+Greg Young oversees the business functions at Automation NTH including finance, sales, and marketing, and is responsible for the company’s business systems and go-to-market strategy.
+At Automation NTH, Greg has led the implementation of new business systems and developed key processes and personnel that have enabled the company to grow and earn a spot on the Inc. 5000 fastest-growing companies list on multiple occasions.

 Greg sits on the board of the Control System Integrators Association (CSIA), a global trade association that seeks to advance the industry of control system integration.
 Greg is also an Eagle Scout and a mentor for small business owners in Nashville through the non-profit SCORE organization.
-Greg received a MBA from Duke University’s Fuqua School of Business and BS in Industrial Management with a minor in Manufacturing Management from Purdue University.
+Greg received a MBA from Duke University’s Fuqua School of Business and BS in Industrial Management with minors in Manufacturing Management and Finance from Purdue University.

 Joe Schlesinger